Monday to Friday : 08:00 - 18:00

 This therapy is intended for new mothers in the days or weeks following childbirth, seeking relief from postnatal discomfort, a restored physical and energetic balance, and smoother adaptation to daily life.

-Sessions last 60 to 90 minutes.
-The practitioner gently wraps and manipulates the pelvis and body with the Rebozo, allowing the body to reorganize and relax.
-The treatment combines physical techniques with energetic care to support postnatal recovery and overall well-being.
+The practitioner gently wraps and manipulates the pelvis and body using a Rebozo shawl, which allows the body to relax and reorganise itself.
+This treatment combines physical techniques with energetic care to support postnatal recovery and improve overall well-being.
+Each session lasts between 60 and 90 minutes.

 60–90 minutes session : call the center